 As a member of Crisis Response Canines he’s traveled around the country after mass shootings to give emotional support to wounded police, first responders, and families.

 Curt says, “We didn’t want Tiberius to be just another family dog.
 We felt the need to share him so others could experience the love he gives every day.”

-Gus is a three-year-old shepherd husky mix rescued from a shelter in Waco, TX, loves cold weather, playing fetch, and visit schools, but dislikes flying insects.
-He’s extremely laid back and has completed more than 550 visits in two and a half years.
+Gus is a four-year-old shepherd husky mix rescued from a shelter in Waco, TX, loves cold weather, playing fetch, and visit schools, but dislikes flying insects.
+He’s extremely laid back and has completed more than 706 visits in three and a half years.
 As with Ty, he visits hospitals, nursing homes, rehab facilities, schools, conventions, conferences, and other special events.
 Gus is also a member of the Alliance of Therapy Dogs and Crisis Response Canines.

 Curt adds, “We got Gus because we knew Ty was getting older and wanted to continue our therapy work for years to come.
 We expanded our visits to include Samaritan because we knew our dogs could help families take their minds off their emotional situation – even if for only five or ten minutes.”